Unifying Causal Representation Learning with the Invariance Principle: Problem Setting

 \section{Problem Setting}

-This section formalizes our problem setting and states our main assumptions.
-We first summarize standard definitions and assumptions of causal representation learning in~\cref{subsec:premilinaries}.
-Then, we describe the data generating process using the language of invariance properties and equivalence classes~\pcref{subsec:dgp}.

-\textbf{Notation.} $[N]$ is used as a shorthand for $\{1, \dots, N\}$.
+\looseness=-1 \textbf{Notation.} $[N]$ is used as a shorthand for $\{1, \dots, N\}$.
 We use bold lower-case $\zb$ for random vectors and normal lower-case $z$ for their realizations.
-A vector $\zb$ can be indexed either by a single index $i \in [\dim(\zb)]$ via $\zb_i$ or a index subset $A \subseteq [\dim(\zb)]$ with $\zb_A := \{\zb_i: i \in A\}$. $P_{\zb}$ denotes the probability distribution of the random vector $\zb$ and $p_{\zb}(z)$ denotes the associated probability density function.
+A vector $\zb$ can be indexed either by a single index $i \in [\dim(\zb)]$ via $\zb_i$ or a index subset $A \subseteq [\dim(\zb)]$ with $\zb_A := \{\zb_i: i \in A\}$. $P_{\zb}$ denotes the probability distribution of the random vector $\zb$ and $p_{\zb}(z)$ denotes the associated probability density function (We omit the subscription and write $p(z)$ when the context is clear).
 By default, a "measurable" function is \emph{measurable} w.r.t.\ the Borel sigma algebras and defined w.r.t.\ the Lebesgue measure.
-A more comprehensive summary of notations and terminologies is provided in~\cref{sec:notations}
+A more comprehensive summary of notations is provided in~\cref{sec:notations}.